xmartlabs/react-native-health-link/README.md

 ## Installation

-To install and setup this package, please go to the [installation guide](./docs/installation.md).
+To install and setup this package, please refer to the [installation guide](./docs/installation.md).

 ## Usage